-Because the school is located within an Urban Village, there is no City of Seattle minimum code requirement for parking supply and no code-departure for reduced parking is required.
-However, the project would reconfigure and expand on-site parking at the school, providing a total of about 200 spaces-an increase of about 40 spaces compared to existing site conditions.
-Two main parking lots would be located at the southeastern portion of the site-one with 62 spaces and the new on-site passenger vehicle load/unload loop accessed from S Henderson Street and a second lot with 106 spaces accessed from Seward Park Avenue S. These two parking areas would be physically connected by a tabletop driveway designed to emphasize pedestrian movement, but would allow connection between the parking areas during peak-use periods.
-An additional 30 spaces are proposed along the northeast edge of the site with primary access from the same driveway on Seward Park Avenue S and/or from the south end of 53rd Avenue S.
+Because the school is located within a City-designated Urban Village, there is no City of Seattle minimum code requirement for parking supply and no codedeparture for reduced parking is required.
+However, the project would reconfigure and expand on-site parking at the school, providing a total of about 190 spaces-an increase of about 30 spaces compared to existing site conditions.
+Two main parking lots would be located at the southeastern portion of the site-one with 64 spaces and the new on-site passenger vehicle load/unload loop accessed from S Henderson Street and a second lot with 95 spaces accessed from Seward Park Avenue S. These two parking areas would be physically connected by a tabletop driveway designed to emphasize pedestrian movement, but would allow connection between the parking areas during peakuse periods.
+An additional 33 spaces are proposed along the northeast edge of the site with primary access from the same driveway on Seward Park Avenue S and/or from the south end of 53rd Avenue S.

 The consolidation of access along S Henderson Street would eliminate two existing curb cuts and allow for an increase in on-street parking supply (adding about four spaces) along the site frontage.
 No other proposed changes to site frontage are expected to effect on-street parking supply in the vicinity.
+The existing activity bus load/unload zone along S Henderson Street would be retained.

-A detailed study of parking conditions was prepared and is presented in the Transportation Technical Report (Appendix A).
+A detailed study of parking conditions was prepared and is presented in the Updated Transportation Technical Report (Appendix A).
 As presented in that report, the expanded school with enrollment of up to 1,600 students could generate a peak school-day demand ranging from 224 to 264 vehicles.

-With the proposed on-site supply of about 200 spaces, the expanded school could generate excess demand of between 24 and 64 vehicles that may occur along on-street parking in the site vicinity.
-This potential new parking overspill would most likely occur on-street in areas nearest the school that have unrestricted parking on school days.
-Based on the parking utilization study performed around the school, there were over 120 unused unrestricted onstreet parking spaces along S Cloverdale Street, Grattan Place S, Wabash Avenue S, 53rd Avenue S, Hamlet Avenue S, and Seward Park Avenue S. After accounting for potential new overspill demand from nearby pipeline development projects (described previously) and the potential range of new overspill from Rainier Beach High School (when fully enrolled to capacity), onstreet parking utilization in the study area is expected to remain between 62% and 74% with between 90 and 130 unused spaces remaining.
+With the proposed on-site supply, the expanded school could generate excess demand of between 34 and 74 vehicles that may occur along on-street parking in the site vicinity.
+Detailed analysis of on-street parking utilization is presented in the Updated Transportation Technical Report.
+The potential new parking overspill would most likely occur on-street in areas nearest the school that have unrestricted parking on school days.
+Based on the parking utilization study performed around the school, there were over 120 unused, unrestricted on-street parking spaces along South Cloverdale Place, Grattan Place South,

+Wabash Avenue South, 53rd Avenue South, Hamlet Avenue South, and Seward Park Avenue South.
+With the school at its enrollment capacity and the estimated overflow demand, on-street parking utilization in the study area is expected to remain between 65 percent and 77 percent with between 80 and 120 unused spaces remaining.
 Based on these estimates, the added school day demand would not represent a significant adverse impact.